Sunbelt Ag Expo: Hoss Sustainable Living Center

 Viewer Questions Segment

 On the question and answer segment, the guys answer questions about drip irrigation and amending clay soils.
 Travis explains how to calculate your water flow rate using a stopwatch and a 5-gallon bucket.
 Once the flow rate is calculated, it’s easy to figure how much drip tape your well or water supply can support.
-Greg answers a question about amending clay soils and mentions that adding significant amounts of gypsum or land plaster can improve clay soils.
+Greg answers a question about amending clay soils in the garden.
+He mentions that adding significant amounts of good organic matter compost and gypsum or land plaster can improve clay soils.
 In addition, adding organic matter via cover crops and compost will improve soil workability and drainage.